matteomenapace/hacking-games-with-verbs/presentation.md

 Imagine we're exploring the *territory* between stories and games.

-So far you have developed **storylines** (or story-maps), and then cut those up into playable blocks with [Twine](http://twinery.org/).
+So far you have developed **story-lines** (or story-maps), and then cut those up into playable blocks with [Twine](http://twinery.org/).
 In other words, you started from linear stories and moved a bit into the unchartered territory towards games, by making (more or less) interactive stories.

 Today we're starting from the opposite end, and move towards the middle.

+By making games we'll also attempt to answer the question **wtf are games**?

 ### Verbs?